fotonick/mainarizumu_solver/readme.md

 Mainarizumu solver
 ==================

 This is a solver for [Mainarizumu](en.wikipedia.org/wiki/Mainarizumu) puzzles.
 The input and output formats are very basic and not very human-friendly.
+The program works by translating the game rules into assertions for the [Z3 Theorem Prover](https://github.com/Z3Prover/z3), then running the solver.

 Build
 -----